katjakarhu/OpenCAQDA/README.md

 Searching within one or multiple files

-You can attach notes to codes or files in the "Notes" tab
+You can attach memos to codes or files in the "Memos" tab

 ### Supported file formats: